PranavSureshBabu/Cyberbullying-Using-BERT-Model/README.md

 - Its bidirectional nature allows it to look at both the left and right context of a word, helping detect hidden or nuanced abusive intent.

+## Tools & Technologies Used

+- Python

+- Pandas / NumPy for data manipulation

+- PyTorch for model training

+- Transformers (HuggingFace) for BERT model and tokenizer

+- Matplotlib / Seaborn for data visualization

 ## RESULTS